-Women are retiring with nearly 47% less super than men
+Women are retiring with a third less super than men

 Several generations of working women now remain significantly behind in their retirement savings because the pay gap has persisted so long.
 Social research company Ipsos reports that women in their late 30s and 40s are especially anxious they will not have enough super to fund their retirement.